Heartbreak Weather

-Heartbreak Weather is the second studio album by Irish singer Niall Horan, released through Capitol Records on 13 March 2020.
+Heartbreak Weather is the second studio album by Irish singer-songwriter Niall Horan, released through Capitol Records on 13 March 2020.
 It was promoted with four singles: "Nice to Meet Ya", "Put a Little Love on Me", "No Judgement" and "Black and White".

 On the Billboard 200 chart, Heartbreak Weather debuted at number four, marking Horan's second top-10 album in the United States.
 The album also debuted at number one on the Irish and UK album charts, marking Horan's first UK number one album as a solo artist.

 Background and recording

 Horan announced the album on 7 February 2020 alongside the release of the third single "No Judgement", and stated in a press release that with the album, he wanted to "tell the story that was in my head, hopefully lead people down the storytelling lane of an album track listing. [...]
 I wanted to write songs from different sides or from someone else looking in."
 Horan took inspiration from the work of Bruce Springsteen as well as the Arctic Monkeys and The Weeknd.
 The album was recorded from October 2018 to January 2020.